 They know that they are valued.
 They have a clear understanding of who they are and their own abilities.
 They are self-aware, self-assured, and can speak for themselves.

-MCMS graduates are creative.
-They are curious, resourceful, problem solvers who have been allowed to explore, take risks and make mistakes.
-In doing so, they have learned how to formulate questions and solve problems.
-This allows them to think in novel and expansive directions.
+They are resourceful and have been encouraged to think critically, take risks, and make mistakes.
+In doing so, they have learned how to pose thoughtful questions and explore in novel and expansive directions.

-MCMS graduates see the bigger picture.
-They have a desire to better themselves, their community and the world around them.
-They understand and enjoy being part of a community.
-They see themselves as part of a larger system and have been allowed to discover that all things are related.
+They are compassionate and collaborative individuals who aspire to better themselves, their community, and the world around them.
+They see themselves as part of a larger system and have discovered the interrelatedness of all things, and are empowered to make a difference.